vuejs/vuepress/packages/docs/docs/guide/markdown.md

 ## Custom Containers <Badge text="default theme"/>

-Containers can be defined by their types, titles, and contents.
-The default titles would be applied while customized titles were missing or empty.
+Custom containers can be defined by their types, titles, and contents.

 ### Default Title
 **Input**